-Click the checkbox to the left of a comment to select it, or click the checkbox in the table header to select all comments.
-Once selected, a drop-down Actions menu above the comment list enables you to update a New comment's status to Approved, or Deleted if it is spam.
+A drop-down Actions menu above the comment list enables you to update the New comment's status to Approved, or Deleted if it is spam.
 Alternatively, the comment can be Hidden, which does not delete the comment permanently.
+Click the Ban/Unban user button for that user to be banned from commenting on the publication in future.